kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - BACKEND_READY: url=http://HOST:PORT
   - Listening on http://HOST:PORT
   - Server ready: http://HOST:PORT (env=...)
+- If the port is already in use (EADDRINUSE), dev/preview will treat the situation as non-fatal when another listener is detected on the target port:
+  - It prints the same readiness markers and exits with code 0 so orchestrators don't fail the job.
+  - In production (NODE_ENV=production), it still exits non-zero to indicate a duplicate and allow a supervisor to handle it.
 - Frontend devServer proxy (webpack/vite) guidance to avoid EADDRNOTAVAIL:
   - Do NOT set the proxy target to http://0.0.0.0:3001.
 0.0.0.0 is a bind address, not a routable destination.
   - Use a reachable host for the target, e.g. http://127.0.0.1:3001 (same machine) or the backend’s container hostname.